PRAXIS: Integrating Program Analysis with Observability for Root-Cause Analysis: Evaluation Results

 \textbf{Scenarios with weak observability.} \agent's effectiveness is contingent on the availability and quality of observability data to anchor its \graph traversal.
-Sparse traces, logs, metrics, or events can limit \agent's ability to accurately align runtime error signals with corresponding dependency paths to traverse.
-This limitation is most apparent for \textit{Deployment Manifest Error} and \textit{Resource-related Fault} incidents, where \agent achieves near-zero accuracy (omitted from~\Cref{tab:ablation}). \agent tends to underperform in these cases because the fault often lies in the deployment manifest or third-party services, offering no direct observable signal to anchor RCA decision-making.
-Consequently, \agent tends to falsely attribute the incident to healthy code paths, leading to false positives.
-While collecting exhaustive observability data could mitigate this, it would significantly incur production overheads.
+Sparse or ambiguous traces, logs, metrics, or events can limit \agent's ability to accurately align runtime error signals with corresponding dependency paths to traverse.
+When a fault offers no direct or clear observable signal at the application layer to anchor RCA decision-making, \agent tends to falsely attribute the incident to fault-free code paths or configurations, leading to false positives.
+While collecting exhaustive observability data could mitigate this, it would incur significant production overheads.
+We explicitly identify the fault categories most vulnerable to this limitation in our scope discussion below.

 \textbf{Graph representation.} \agent's effectiveness relies on the correctness and completeness of the dependency graphs.
-Dependency graphs that are incorrect or incomplete (e.g., an outdated \graph, or a missing microservice in \sgraph) hinder \agent's ability to localize the root cause.
-Moreover, \agent is likely sensitive to the granularity of the node.
-For example, including large code context (module-level hammock block) can reduce diagnostic specificity, while a fine-grained representation (statement-level hammock block) risks missing broader context beneficial to RCA.
+Dependency graphs that are incorrect or incomplete (e.g., an outdated \graph, or a missing microservice in \sgraph) hinder \agent's ability to diagnose a root cause.
+Because \agent diagnoses faults by traversing dependency edges anchored on observability signals, missing edges break the structural path from symptom to root cause: observability may reveal the symptomatic component, but without the corresponding edge, the agent cannot reach the true root-cause node.
+For isolated nodes or a complete absence of dependency structures (e.g., infrastructure/resource dependencies), traversal terminates prematurely at the upstream symptom, reducing RCA accuracy.
+These implications explain \agent's practical scope and limitations in its present form, described in the next paragraph.

+\textbf{\agent's scope and limitations.} Our evaluation (\Cref{tab:ablation}) shows that \agent is effective at diagnosing (1) code-related incidents that fall under the fault models \textit{data schema mismatches, logical bugs, failure to handle external dependencies, and resource/address/label mismatches}, and (2) misconfiguration-related incidents caused by \textit{misconfigured variables/constants in code or in ConfigMaps} (see~\tion{ablation},~\Cref{tab:ablation}).
+Collectively, these fault models represent the vast majority of code-related and misconfiguration incidents observed in production~\cite{ghosh_2022_socc,hotos_19,gunawi2014cloudbug}. \agent works well here as these faults emit observability signals and either are directly visible in code or can be more accurately pinpointed via code examination (e.g., a misconfiguration altering execution paths).